 3 Tips for Beating Unemployment

 When you are looking for a new job when you’re already employed, your outlook does not seem so bad.
 There’s a difference though between hunting for a job when you already have one and suddenly being unemployed.
 Unemployment can take a toll on your well-being, the people and pets you love, and how you live.
+We have tips for beating unemployment.

 Sometimes to propel yourself forward, you need someone to grab you by the shoulders and shake a little confidence into you.
 Consider this your shoulder shake.
 You can get through this.
 Here’s how: